minapollmann/minapollmann/index.md

 <br>
 <br>

-Looking forward to being a Geopolitical Intern with [Whitespace](https://inthewhitespace.com/) this summer, and  <br> International Security Program Predoctoral Fellow at Harvard [Belfer Center for Science and International Affairs](https://www.belfercenter.org/program/international-security) next year
+Looking forward to being a Geopolitical Intern with <a href=?https://inthewhitespace.com/"> Whitespace </a> in summer 2022, and an <br> International Security Program Predoctoral Fellow at Harvard <a href="https://www.belfercenter.org/program/international-security> Belfer Center for Science and International Affairs </a> in the 2022-23 academic year

 <br>
 <br>